blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 1. It is our firm belief
 that voting should be easy for everyone, regardless of demographics or partisan identity, and all measures to suppress voting are wrong.
+Under all circumstances we support vote-by-mail and more polling places, open for longer hours on more days, etc.
-2. We acknowledge that lumping all VOC together is simplistic and reductive, because it ignores many other non-racial/ethnic factors that affect turnout.
+2. Lumping all VOC together is simplistic and reductive, because it ignores many other non-racial/ethnic factors that affect turnout.
 But we are particularly interested in the interplay of voter suppression and organizing, where race/ethnicity is a big factor.
-3. Any conclusions we can make linking turnout to state voting policies will be suggestive at best, because these analyses are [notoriously difficult](<https://scholar.princeton.edu/sites/default/files/jmummolo/files/jop_voterid_print.pdf>).
+3. Any conclusions linking turnout to state voting policies will be suggestive at best, because these analyses are [notoriously difficult](<https://scholar.princeton.edu/sites/default/files/jmummolo/files/jop_voterid_print.pdf>).
-Standard surveys don’t collect the right type or amount of data to track within-state differences over time among subsets of voters with enough consistency to do anything more than generate interesting hypotheses.
+Standard surveys don’t give us enough reliable data to make strong conclusions.

 Let’s dive into the analysis.
 We’re going to start with two detailed sections about the underlying data and approach,